SafatMobid/spotify_Api_Fetcher/README.md

-🎵 Spotify Playlist Scraper
+🎵 Spotify Playlist Scraper & API Integration

++++++ FOR SPOTIFY USER DATA +++++

+I chose this project to dive deeper into working with external APIs, particularly one I personally use and enjoy.
+Spotify's API offered a great opportunity to combine my interest in music with Python, while learning about OAuth authentication and structured data extraction.

-A simple Python script to authenticate with the Spotify API using OAuth and fetch your Spotify profile information.
-This is the first step toward building a playlist and track scraper.
+This Python script uses the Spotify Web API to authenticate a user and fetch personal Spotify data, such as profile information, playlists, and top tracks.
+It serves as the foundational step for a more advanced playlist and track scraper.

+Great for understanding how OAuth 2.0 works in real applications

+Useful introduction to working with third-party APIs

+Bridges personal interest with technical learning

-🚀 Features
+🚀 Features:

 Authenticate with the Spotify API using OAuth 2.0

-Fetch and display your Spotify profile information (e.g., display name, user ID)
+Fetch and display user profile information (e.g., display name, user ID)

-Lay the foundation for scraping playlists and tracks
+Retrieve and display playlist names and top 5 tracks

+Lays groundwork for playlist and track data scraping

-📦 Requirements
+📦 Requirements:

 Python 3.7+

-Spotipy (Spotify Web API wrapper for Python)
+spotipy (Spotify Web API wrapper for Python)

 A Spotify Developer Account

-🔑 Setup
+🔧 Setup Instructions:

 1️⃣ Create a Spotify Developer App

 Go to the Spotify Developer Dashboard

-Log in and create a new app
+Create a new app and note down:

-Save your:

 Client ID

 Client Secret

-Redirect URI (e.g., http://localhost:8888/callback)
+Redirect URI (e.g., http://localhost:8000/callback)

 2️⃣ Install Dependencies